Shock & Awe: A Play in Two Acts

-This production used amazing and inventive props, costumes, set, and lighting design to create an incredibly lifelike environment …
+Shock & Awe’s premiere production at Northern Kentucky University used amazing and inventive props, costumes, set, and lighting design to create an incredibly lifelike environment:

-Actor Garrett Hendricks uses the “I Like to Work” scene from Act 1 of Shock & Awe to win the January 2010 Manhattan Monologue Slam.
+Actor Garrett Hendricks uses the “I Like to Work” scene from Act 1 of Damon DiMarco’s Shock & Awe, A Play in Two Acts to win the January 2010 Manhattan Monologue Slam.